 The popular wedding blog, Style Me Pretty has a Pinterest page that is a treasure trove of current trends in the wedding industry.
 With almost 100 boards broken down into every aspect of a wedding you can think of - from hairstyles to cupcakes - it is a great wedding resource to follow.
 And since Style Me Pretty has over 6 million followers, chances are your brides are following them too.

 With over 4 million followers, Wedding Chicks’ Pinterest page covers more of the DIY wedding route.
 With projects and inspiration for wedding trends, it is a good page to keep on your Pinterest feed.

-Touted as “The Ultimate Wedding Color Blog,” Perfect Palette’s Pinterest Page focuses on wedding inspiration by color.
+Touted as “The Ultimate Wedding Color Blog,” Perfect Palette’s Pinterest page focuses on wedding inspiration driven by color.
 With boards titled “Yellow Weddings” or “Pink and Navy Wedding,” you are sure to find inspiration in any color palette.

 Jeremy Cowart calls himself a “Photographer.
 Artist.
 Humanitarian.
 App Creator.
 Teacher.”
 Jeremy is active on all kinds of social media, and his Pinterest page is full of his own inspiration sources.
 It is a great look inside what he uses to create his own work.

 B. MAIA MCDONALD – DESIGN CONUNDRUM

 Maia McDonald is the Art Director at Rue Magazine and a freelance graphic designer.
 She runs the blog Design Conundrum, where she shares her picks of things she finds “beautiful or intriguing in life, mostly in design, fashion, food, photography, and illustration.”
 Her Pinterest page is followed by over 2 million users and is known as a resource for inspiration outside of photography for photographers and other creative professionals.